Official Regulations Governing the Sport of Beer Pong

 - Both members of the team in possession shall complete their respective attempts before possession transfers to the opposing team.

-- Projectiles must be retrieved and subjected to sanitation procedures between turns.
+- Projectiles must be retrieved and optionally subjected to sanitation procedures between turns.

 Section 3.3: Successful Projection Outcomes